gu-alves/gu-alves/README.md

 ## Hello world!
 Welcome to my github profile, would you like a cup of coffee? ☕

 - 🐛 I'm currently working with bug fixes using Java and Flutter.
-- 💻 I’m learning about Flutter and Java.
+- 💻 I’m learning about Flutter.
 - 😊 If you want to customize your Github like mine, please send me a message and I'll be glad to help!

 ##